 John, Interrupted by Weebee – Download – Flowchart

 A path that I have been waiting to see updated since Version 3.0 came out has been the “Jane Route” where John avoids all opportunities to use the alien remote and ends up using it to turn himself to his female alter ego.
 I specifically wanted this because there is a semi-developed route that was prepared leading up to V3, but it has not really been worked on since then.
 Anyways, somebody thought about pivoting away from the Runaway Jane outcome by having Holly burst in to see John Jane-ing it up, and let things progress from there.
-With the ultimate storyline the writer settled on centering around John revealing the remote, or at least its ‘gender’ change function to his mother and sister, while stating a willingness to try it out for a while, mostly as a way to figure out what the deal is with mid-retcon Holly.
+The ultimate storyline the writer settled on centers around John revealing the remote, or at least its ‘gender’ change function to his mother and sister, while stating a willingness to try it out for a while, mostly as a way to figure out what the deal is with mid-retcon Holly.

 However, that original intention is soon sidetracked the following day wherein John goes to school as Jane, where they are tasked with presenting themselves as an entirely different person without rousing too many suspicions, as represented by a series of small choices and variable checks that results in a labyrinthine flowchart in order to properly represent things.
 All of which amounts to a take that feels more than appropriate given the subject matter and situation present throughout the game, and while the writing is a bit rough in spots, it does align nicely with what the base game offers.
 However, in its current form, it is a bit light on meaningful content or major plot progression, yet serves as a strong base that I would like to see the writer continue to develop over time.